NotIzxxY6677/optimizations/README.md

 # Optimizations

-Just system optimizations in a nutshell—scripts, configs, and tweaks for Linux, Windows, and miscellaneous setups.
+Literally just system optimizations in a nutshell—a personal collection of scripts, configurations, and tweaks for Linux, Windows, and miscellaneous setups.

-## Note on AI

-I used a lot of AI to put these together.
-Mostly Gemini Pro Extended and Claude Opus 4.8 (effort: max, thinking: enabled), along with my own testing and digging around.

 ## Usage

-I made these for my own hardware.
-If you copy them, read the code first.
-Don't blindly run root scripts on your machine.
+These configurations are built around my specific workflow and hardware.
+If you are adapting any of these scripts for your own machine, review the source code first.
+Never run root or administrator scripts without verifying what they do.